Rammed earth: Characteristics

 Adding cement to soil mixtures low in clay can also increase the load-bearing capacity of rammed-earth edifices.
 The United States Department of Agriculture observed in 1925 that rammed-earth structures endure indefinitely and can be constructed for less than two-thirds of the cost of standard frame houses.

-Rammed earth works require at least one skilled person for quality control.
-All other workers can be unskilled or semi-skilled.

 One significant benefit of rammed earth is its high thermal mass: like brick or concrete, it absorbs heat during the day and releases heat at night.
 This action moderates daily temperature variations and reduces the need for air conditioning and heating.
 In colder climates, rammed-earth walls can be insulated by inserting insulation such as styrofoam or rigid fibreglass panels within internal and external layers of rammed earth.
 Depending on the type and content of binder, it must also be protected from heavy rain and insulated with vapour barriers.

 Rammed earth can effectively regulate humidity if unclad walls containing clay are exposed to an internal space.
 Humidity is regulated between 40% and 60%.
-The material mass and clay content of rammed earth allows an edifice to breathe more than concrete edifices, which avoids problems of condensation but prevents significant loss of heat.
+The material mass and clay content of rammed earth allows an edifice to breathe more than concrete edifices.
+This avoids problems of condensation and prevents significant loss of heat.

 Rammed-earth walls have the colour and texture of natural earth.
 Moisture-impermeable finishes, such as cement render, are not used by some people because they impair the ability of a wall to desorb moisture, which quality is necessary to preserve its strength.

 Blemishes can be repaired using the soil mixture as a plaster and sanded smooth.